TYPO3-Documentation/t3SphinxThemeRtdDemoDocs/Documentation/ThisAndThat/Index.rst

 Compact Lists
 =============

-Keywords: css, compactlist
+Keywords: css, compact-list

-Add CSS class `compactlist` to lists to get `li` tags with `margin-top:0; margin-bottom:0`.
+Add CSS class `compact-list` to lists to get `li` tags with `margin-top:0; margin-bottom:0`.

 In case of a normal list:

 .. code-block:: rst

-   .. rst-class:: compactlist
+   .. rst-class:: compact-list

    -  abc
    -  bcd